MalwareMania/gui-2-lua/README.md

 Some people might try to copy a frame in a Roblox game but they'd have to recreate it with the same properties each time

-## Gui 2 Lua automatically dumps every property in the frame, screengui, etc and returns it as a script that can be executed directly
+## Gui 2 Lua automatically dumps every property in the Frame, ScreenGui, Etc and returns it as a script that can be executed directly

 **Changelog:**